The Hilbert transform and orthogonal martingales in Banach spaces: Applications

 Then $T_\Omega$ can be expressed as an average of directional Hilbert transforms:

 (Sometimes this identity is referred to as the method of rotations.)
 Consequently, if $\Psi$ is convex and even, we get

 In particular, if we fix $d$ and $j\in \{1,2,\ldots,d\}$, then the kernel

 gives rise to the Riesz transform $R_j$.
-Therefore, we see that any $\Phi,\Psi$-estimate for the nonperiodic Hilbert transform (where $\Psi$ is assumed to be a convex and odd function on $X$) holds true, with an unchanged constant, also in the context of Riesz transforms.
+Therefore, we see that any $\Phi,\Psi$-estimate for the nonperiodic Hilbert transform (where $\Psi$ is assumed to be a convex and even function on $X$) holds true, with an unchanged constant, also in the context of Riesz transforms.
+In particular, the $L^p$ norms of Riesz transforms are dominated by the $L^p$ norms of Hilbert transform.

 The following theorem connects the $\Phi,\Psi$-norm of an odd power of a Riesz transform with the $\Phi,\Psi$-norm of the Hilbert transform.

 \begin{theorem} Let $X$ be a Banach space, $d\geq 1$, $j\in \{1,\ldots,d\}$, $m\geq 1$ be odd.
 Let $R_{j,X}$ be the corresponding Riesz transform acting on $X$-valued step functions, $\Phi, \Psi:X \to \mathbb R_+$ be convex continuous such that $\Psi$ is even.
 Then